shuaishuaij/Readings/NLP-GAN-对抗训练/SeqGAN/README.md

 we employ **Monte Carlo (MC) search** to approximate the **state-action value**.
 We directly train the policy (generative model) via **policy gradient** (Sutton et al. 1999), which naturally avoids the differentiation difficulty for discrete data in a conventional GAN.

+*  In **3 realworld tasks**, i.e. **poem generation**, **speech language generation** and **music generation**, SeqGAN significantly outperforms the compared baselines in various metrics including human expert judgement.

+### Related Work

+* GAN bypasses the difficulty of maximum likelihood learning and has gained striking successes in natural image generation (Denton et al. 2015).
+However, little progress has been made in applying GANs to sequence discrete data generation problems, e.g. natural language generation (Huszar´ 2015).
+This is due to the generator network in GAN is designed to be able to adjust the output continuously, which does not work on discrete data generation (Goodfellow 2016).

+* The most popular way of training RNNs is to maximize the likelihood of each token in the training data whereas (Bengio et al. 2015) pointed out that the discrepancy between training and generating makes the maximum likelihood estimation suboptimal and proposed scheduled sampling strategy (SS)

+* **(Huszar 2015)** theorized that the objective function underneath SS is improper and explained the reason why GANs tend to generate natural-looking samples in theory.

+* **Consequently, the GANs have great potential but are not practically feasible to discrete probabilistic models currently.**

+* For most practical sequence generation tasks, e.g. machine translation (Sutskever, Vinyals, and Le 2014), **the reward signal is meaningful only for the entire sequence**, for instance in the game of Go (Silver et al. 2016), the reward signal is only set at the end of the game.

+*  Here in our work , **a reward signal is provided by the discriminator at the end of each episode via Monte Carlo approach**, and the generator picks the action and learns the policy using estimated overall rewards.